-Read the safety precautions and the user guide before use.

-Comprehensive user guides for all telephones and telephone systems as well as for accessories can be found online at gigasetpro.com in the Support category.
-We thereby help to save paper while providing fast access to the complete up-to-date documentation at any time.

-Use only rechargeable batteries that correspond to the specification (see list of permitted batteries www.gigaset.com/service).
+Δ Read the safety precautions and the user guide before use.
+The device cannot be used in the event of a power failure.
+In case of a power failure it is also not possible to make emergency calls .
+Do not use the devices in environments with a potential explosion hazard (e.g. paint shops).
+X The devices are not splashproof.
+For this reason do not install them in a damp environment such as bathrooms or shower rooms.
+T Use only the power adapter indicated on the device.
+P Use only the cable supplied for LAN connection and connect it to the intended ports only.
+Use only rechargeable batteries that correspond to the specification (see "Specifications").
 Never use a conventional (non-rechargeable) battery or other battery types as this could result in significant health risks and personal injury.
 Rechargeable batteries, which are noticeably damaged, must be replaced.

-The handset must not be operated if the battery cover is open.

-Do not use the devices in environments with a potential explosion hazard (e.g. paint shops).

-The devices are not splashproof.
-For this reason do not install them in a damp environment such as bathrooms or shower rooms.

-Use only the power adapter indicated on the device.

-Whilst charging, the power socket must be easily accessible.

-Use only the cable supplied for LAN connection and connect it to the intended ports only.

-Remove faulty devices from use or have them repaired by our Service team, as these could interfere with other wireless services.
+If you give your Gigaset to a third party, make sure you also give them the user guide.
+1 Remove faulty devices from use or have them repaired by our Service team, as these could interfere with other wireless services. ×.
 Do not use the device if the display is cracked or broken.
 Broken glass or plastic can cause injury to hands and face.
-Send the device to our Service department to be repaired.

-Using your telephone may affect nearby medical equipment.
+Send the device to our Service department to be repaired. ♥ Using your telephone may affect nearby medical equipment.
 Be aware of the technical conditions in your particular environment, e.g. doctor's surgery.
 If you use a medical device (e.g. a pacemaker), please contact the device manufacturer.
-They will be able to advise you regarding the susceptibility of the device to external sources of high frequency energy (for the specifications of your Gigaset product see "Technical data").
+They will be able to advise you regarding the susceptibility of the device to external sources of high frequency energy (for the specifications of your Gigaset product see "Specifications").